Menu

 Communist Party Of India (Marxist) Symbol

-Political Journey 1977–1982: Member of Legislative Assembly, West Bengal from Cossipur constituency
+Political Journey 1977–1982: Member of West Bengal Legislative Assembly from Cossipur constituency

-1987–2011: Member of Legislative Assembly, West Bengal from Jadavpur constituency
+1987–2011: Member of West Bengal Legislative Assembly from Jadavpur constituency

-2000–2001: 2nd Deputy Chief Minister of West Bengal
+2000–2001: Served as the 2nd Deputy Chief Minister of West Bengal

-2000–2011: 8th Chief Minister of West Bengal
+2000–2011: Served as the 8th Chief Minister of West Bengal

-2000–2011: Minister of Land and Land Revenue, Government of West Bengal
+2000–2011: Served as the Minister of Land and Land Revenue in the Government of West Bengal

-2002–2015: Member of Polit Bureau, Communist Party of India (Marxist)
+2002–2015: Served as the Member of Politburo in Communist Party of India (Marxist)

 Personal Life